explodybits/bs-loophole/README.md

 # bs-loophole
-A tiny script that adds bootstrap's grid/screen class to &lt;html&gt;
+Dynamically adds bootstrap's visible-* class to <html> as screen-*.